contao/docs/docs/dev/framework/security.md

 Contao automatically uses the `priority`
 [access decision strategy](https://symfony.com/doc/current/security/voters.html#changing-the-access-decision-strategy) for any request that is either in Contao's `frontend` or `backend` scope.
 This means the first voter that does not abstain will decide on the vote.
-Thus if you want to expand voting on a certain back end privilige you need to make sure that your voter abstains from any query it is not concerned with and that the service has a priority higher than the default via the `security.voter` service tag.
+Thus if you want to expand voting on a certain back end privilege you need to make sure that your voter abstains from any query it is not concerned with and that the service has a priority higher than the default via the `security.voter` service tag.
 {{% /notice %}}